This post may contain affiliate links. As an amazon associate, I earn from qualifying purchases. See my full Disclosure Policy for details.

 • Preheat oven to 350°F. Spray a 9×13-inch baking dish with cooking spray and set aside.

-• In a medium saucepan, combine all of the enchilada sauce ingredients.
-Bring the ingredients to a boil, stirring occasionally.
+• In a medium saucepan, combine all enchilada sauce ingredients.
+Bring to a boil, stirring occasionally.
 Reduce heat to low and simmer for about 5 minutes.
 Remove from heat.

 Notes